-School's Risk Ma trix for Phasec l Openi ing; Coronavirı us control - July 2021 V8 MA December 2021 Updated ted Sep ot 21Up dated I November 21 Updated 9 th Cal culated Risk What you are doing Recalc ulate Im actions pact of School specific detai ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ G - Virus control- Equ uality, le gal and r eputatio onal matters Risk Owners School & Trust Equality, legal and reputational issues are impacted by return to school arrangements - 5 5 25 around the kind of pupils being readmitted and the equality issues related to staggering attendance of pupils particularly if sections of the community are over or under- represented.
-Parental attitudes to school become soured and grievances voiced implications of their new arrangements and how they will impact upon the various sections of their community.
-Strong communication with parent group and wider sections of the community, if necessary, clearly outlining the school's strategy towards pupils access to education Identify any actions or strategies which will minimise the risk of discrimination.
-Regular communication with parents about school actions.
-Close monitoring of parental expectations.
-School to ensure that their decision making process is recorded- the completion of this risk register would be evidence of this aspect.
-School to have a communication strategy ready for an outbreak of serious illness within the school or community" readmitted on 6 th September.
-5 1 5 No change needed 2.
-Employers and Third Party Public Liability 4 4 16 working from home All staff have completed the on line working at home assessment.
-Four new members of staff will complete the training by the end of Sept 21 No staff working home No staff are working from home
+Cald culated I Risk What you are doing Recalc ulate Im actions • School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ ·Risk assessments are in place for any unconventional or new situations present at the site. ·Staff training in all relevant areas is confirmed to be valid and addressed if not G - Virus control- Equ uality, le gal and re eputatio nal matters Risk Owners School & Trust 1 Equality, legal and reputational issues are impacted by return to school arrangements - 5 5 around the kind of pupils being readmitted and the equality issues related to staggering attendance of pupils particularly if sections of the community are over or underrepresented.
+Parental attitudes to school become soured and grievances voiced ·School to carefully consider the implications of their new arrangements and how they will impact upon the various sections of their community. ·Strong communication with parent group and wider sections of the community, if necessary, clearly outlining the school's strategy towards pupils access to education ·Identify any actions or strategies which will minimise the risk of discrimination. ·Regular communication with parents about school actions. ·Close monitoring of parental expectations. ·School to ensure that their decision making process is recorded- the completion of this risk register would be evidence of this aspect. ·School to have a communication strategy ready for an outbreak of serious illness within the school or community" All pupils have been readmitted on 6 th September.
+5 1 5 No Change needed No change needed No change needed

-School's Risk Ma ıtrix for Phased l Openi ng; Coronavirı us control - July 2021 V8 M/ December 2021 Updated ted Sep ot 21Up dated N lovember 21 Updated 9 ^t h Cale culated Risk What you are doing ulate Im actions pact of School specific detai ls Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ to pay compensation or damages to the employee.
+Cal culated Risk What you are doing Recalc ulate Im actions - School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ 2 2.
+Employers and Third Party Public Liability 4 4 16 Employer liabilities for staff working from home Insurance cover for employer's liability if a member of staff were injured.
+The RPA will defend claims and provide an indemnity to the extent that the school/Trust is legally liable to pay compensation or damages to the employee.
 However, risk assessments must be in place and all staff have completed a homeworking risk assessment and workstation assessment.
 (DSE user assessment for all teachers working remotely.)
 LGBs must have reviewed policies and procedures because of homeworking.
-All staff that are working from home have completed on line training 3.
+All staff have completed the on line working at home assessment.
+Four new members of staff will complete the training by the end of Sept 21 No staff working home No staff are working from home All staff that are working from home have completed on line training No staff are working from home 3 3.
 4 3 12 Employer's liability for staff electing to attend a closed site during the pandemic Standard RPA cover would continue to apply in these circumstances.
 This would include employer's liability if a member of staff were injured.
 The RPA will defend claims and provide an indemnity to the extent that the Trust is legally liable to pay compensation or damages to the employee.
 This and other risk assessments MUST be in place and a review of policies and procedures as a result, including a review of risks associated with lone working.
-4 2 8 No Change needed No Change needed 4.
-3 3 9 Legal and liability cover should a staff member or pupil contract COVID-19 and RPA will defend the claim on the school's (or governor's) behalf and indemnify the school to the extent that the school (or governor) is All our COVID risk assessment were approved by the IAC and from now will be approved by the LGB 3 1 3 No Change needed Updated RA Matrix will be sent to the ODBST and LGB
+4 2 8 No Change needed No Change needed No Change needed